-All distribution records of AIN devices administered by AIN manufacturers, device managers, resellers (e.g., accredited veterinarian, online retailer, feed store, etc.), and Federal animal health officials must be reported to APHIS' tag management data system (AIMS or future system that replaces AIMS functions) by the person possessing the device when distributing the device to the next individual, whether it is a producer or another reseller.
-AIN device recipients must have a PIN or LID as defined in Section A and provide that number to the person distributing the devices.
-The record includes the AINs, date of distribution, and PIN or LID where the devices were distributed.
+All distribution records of 840 and 900 (equine injectable transponders only) AIN devices administered by AIN manufacturers, device managers, resellers (e.g., accredited veterinarian, online retailer, feed store, etc.), and Federal animal health officials must be reported to AIMS by the person possessing the device when distributing the device to the next individual, whether it is a producer or another reseller.
+AIN device recipients must have a PIN, LID, or NPN as defined in Section A and provide that number to the person distributing the devices.
+The record includes the AINs, date of distribution, and PIN, LID, or NPN where the devices were distributed.
 The AIN Management System User Guide provides details of the processes available for completing these distribution records.
 The Guide can be found under the Public Tools - Help section at the following link: https://vsapps.aphis.usda.gov/aims/

-If a state or tribal animal health official maintains complete AIN device distribution records through their own system, APHIS does not require them to record the distributions in the AIMS database.
-A State or Tribe may use APHIS' tag management system (AIMS or future systems that replace AIMS functionality) as the information system of record to meet this requirement or may use their internal animal health information system if it is searchable and supports tag distribution recording and electronic data sharing.
-These tag records must be maintained for a minimum of 5 years.
+APHIS does not require State or Tribal animal health officials to be AIN device managers if they maintain complete distribution records of 840 AIN devices.
+A State or Tribe may use AIMS as the information system of record to meet this requirement or may use their internal animal health information system if it is searchable and supports tag distribution recording and electronic data sharing.